DTJF/libpruio/src/doc/_2_preparation.md

 make c_examples
 ~~~

-\note In order to build the examples you have to install the library
+\note In order to build the examples you have to build and install the
-      binary first, see section \ref SecBuildBin.
+      library binary first, see section \ref SecBuildBin.

 # Build Documentation  {#SecBuildDoc}